eduvpn/documentation/SERVER_DISCOVERY.md

 `server_group_url_public_key` field containing the public key to verify `${server_group_url}.sig`.

-The application MUST verify ALL signatures.
+The application MUST verify ALL signatures over ALL files when retrieving them BEFORE using them.

-**FIXME**: key rollover, because why not make it more complicated? :-)